Attorney | Williams Coulson Attorneys at Law

 - Advised entrepreneurs in the formation, operation, and disposition of business interests and associated tax planning.

-Ed is a Fellow, The American College of Trust and Estate Counsel (ACTEC).
+Ed is a Fellow, The American College of Trust and Estate Counsel (ACTEC) ACTEC Fellows are peer-elected based upon their reputation, skill and substantial contributions to the field of trusts and estates.
 He was selected by his peers for inclusion in The Best Lawyers in America® since 2006 in the field of trusts and estates, the preeminent referral guide to the legal profession in the United States.
 He has also been selected for inclusion since 2010 on the Pennsylvania Super Lawyers® list on the basis of peer recognition and professional achievement in the practice area of estate planning and probate.

 A frequent lecturer, Ed has written numerous articles that have appeared in national tax periodicals and he has served as an adjunct professor in the graduate tax program at Duquesne University in Pittsburgh, PA.